 He urged me to do the process quickly.
 I was making him wait for a long time not responding to him.

-Later I asked about him.
+Later I asked for his name and location.
 And he replied, “Harold is the name”. 🤣🤣🤣 also said he is from Portland.

 The site which he sent asked for my seed phrase.
 Seed Phrase should not be shared with anyone at any cost.
 He said it is just to synchronize and validate.
 WTF does it mean 🤣?